abarrantesc/MongoDB_NodeJS_ImageStorage/README.md

 # MongoDB_NodeJS_ImageStorage
-This is a lab about how create a backend with Node js and Express to storage binary image in database of MongoDb
+This is a lab about how create a backend with Node js and Express to storage binary image in database of MongoDb and using typescript

 Install project with npm install